-Our child care centre is equipped with two observation rooms which have a complete sound system so that parents can observe their child(ren) at play.
-For safety of our children and ECEs, we need to know who is always in the building.
+Our child care centre is equipped with two observation rooms which are equipped with a complete sound system so that parents can observe their child(ren) at play.
+For safety reasons, we need to know who is always in the building.
 Parents are to inform the administrator, designate or an ECE if they would like to spend time in an observation room.
-The observation rooms are always locked; therefore, you will need to ask the administrator (or designate) for the key.
-We encourage all parents to view our child care program and we welcome any feedback, comments, or questions.